 Out of all the inhabited islands in the Galapagos, Santa Cruz Island is by far the most developed one, visited by almost every traveler making their way to this part of the world.
-Santa Cruz often serves as a starting point for tours and cruises in the Galapagos, and, thanks to the nearby airport on Isla Baltra, it is also the easiest island to fly into for those looking to explore the Galapagos independently.
+Santa Cruz often serves as a starting point for tours and cruises in the Galapagos.
+Thanks to the nearby airport on Baltra Island, it is also the most accessible island to fly into for those looking to explore the Galapagos independently.

 We traveled to Santa Cruz Island as a part of an 11-day Galapagos Island tour with Galakiwi, but once we realized how much there was to do on the island, we decided to extend our stay for a few more days.